Simple Vegan or Vegetarian Potato leek soup

 - Add onion and celery and let cook until fragrant

-- then add leeks and garlic and let cook until tender
+- Then add leeks and garlic and let cook until tender

-- Add cubed Potatoes
+- Add peeled, cubed Potatoes

 - Then add vegetable stock & plant milk

-- Mix together, and let simmer for 30 minutes
+- Mix together, and let simmer for 30 minutes until you have tender potatoes

 - Use your immersion blender and lightly blend together until about 1/2 way blended